 Depending on the nature of the business your organization may be seeking, agencies or Contracting Officers may require a certain level of CMMC prior to awarding a contract.
 Right now, CMMC applies to businesses in the Defense Industrial Base (DIB), but agencies may start requiring it in future contract vehicles or solicitations.

 Following cybersecurity requirements is just the beginning to successfully managing your GSA Schedule.
-GSA Schedule maintenance can be a lot to keep up with from sales reporting, to modifications, and Contractor Assessment Visits (CAVs), but it’s rewarding to be a part of such a booming marketplace.
+GSA Schedule maintenance can be a lot to keep up with from sales reporting, to modifications, and Contractor Assessment Visits (CAVs), but it's rewarding to have a successful contract that performs well in this booming marketplace.
 Need help with your contract?
-If you would like to learn more about staying on top of your GSA Schedule or need help identifying ways you can optimize your offerings, Winvale is here to help!
+If you would like to learn more about staying on top of your GSA Schedule, or need help identifying ways you can optimize your offerings, Winvale is here to help!